BoschDigitalSolutions/acapy-resolver-web/docker/README.md

-Running ACA-Py with the acapy-resolver-github Plugin
+Running ACA-Py with the acapy-resolver-web Plugin
 ======================================

 ## Quickstart